benjaminbolling/DynaGUI/README.md

 </table>

 ### Part 3: Value Alarms
-Clicking on Value Alarms beneath Random in the launcher will open a widget that looks like this:
+Clicking on Value Alarms beneath the selected package in the launcher will open a widget that looks like this:
 <table>
     <tr>
         <td>